IntelegixLabs/GlobeHopper/README.md

 ## Package Builder & Dynamic Itinerary Generator
 - Take input as User preferences.
-- Select destination, i.e Europe -> and then select the cities you want to travel, our Gen AI App, will create a travel itinerary for you that you can customize according to your needs.
+- Select your destination, i.e. Europe -> and then select the cities you want to travel to, our Gen AI App, will create a travel itinerary for you that you can customize according to your needs.
 - Customized map plan with given dates.
 - Chatbot, trained on TBO hotels data.